Ansu-John/Ansu-John/README.md

 **Hi there,**

 I am Ansu John, and am working as Data Analyst.
-I joined Github to publish data science projects exploring various analytics tools and techniques and to identify best practices in the process.
-If you are also interested, please find the project details below.
+I joined Github to publish data science projects exploring various analytics tools and techniques, and to identify best practices in the process.
+If you are interested, please find the project details below.

 Do message me in [LinkedIn](https://www.linkedin.com/in/ansu-john/) for any comments / suggestions.